-Beginning in the fall of 2011, students interested in the Molecular Medicine and Translational Science PhD program will utilize a newly designed first year curriculum under the Molecular and Cellular Biosciences entry program.
+Students interested in the Molecular Medicine and Translational Science PhD program will utilize a newly designed first year curriculum under the Molecular and Cellular Biosciences entry program.
 At the core of this curriculum is a two semester course, MCB 701/702, which provides broad exposure to these fundamentals topics:

 - Macromolecular synthesis, structure and function

 - Organ systems integration, physiology, and pathology

 Additionally, students will take a short course in analytical skills followed by their selection of three Program-Specific electives taught by the 5 participating Graduate Programs (Biochemistry and Molecular Biology, Cancer Biology, Microbiology and Immunology, Molecular Genetics and Genomics, and Molecular Medicine and Translational Science).
 This course of study is complemented by a seminar/discussion course in Scientific Professionalism and Integrity.

 Also during the first year, students will explore scientific research projects by participating in three laboratory research rotations, choosing laboratories from within the 5 participating PhD programs.
 These laboratory rotations introduce students to new techniques and guide in the selection of a dissertation research advisor.
 Once a research mentor has been selected, students begin specialization in the research area of that laboratory.